Seaoftrees08/SimpleCTF/README.md

 You can view this plugin infomation.
 - CanUse: Player, Console
 - Permission: none(Anybody can use this command)
+### /simplectf reset
+You can Reset Scoreboard. (debug)
+- CanUse: Player, Console
+- Permission: none(Anybody can use this command)
 ### /simplectf start \<arena\>
 You can countdown within 10 seconds remaining after countdown started
  - CanUse: Player, Console